Why She Chooses to Stay Friends With Someone She Loves: Exploring This Question in YA Romance

 Should Chloe Stay Friends With Mordecai?

-This is a question that I leave to you, as the reader, to consider.
-If I were to give Chloe advice, though, I would tell her she might want to distance herself from Mordecai because her feelings are so strong and because he’s being vague with his feelings for her.
+This is a question I leave to you, as the reader, to consider.
+If I were to give Chloe advice, though, I would tell her she might want to distance herself from Mordecai because her feelings are strong and because he’s being vague with his feelings and unfair in his treatment of her.
 But that’s just my opinion.
 As you read the story, you might have a different one.

 Final Thoughts